alicata/diffusion-xray/README.md

 # Diffusion-xray
-Experiments and utilities to reverse engineer diffusion model mechanics and their neural networks structure on a CPU laptop for ease of inspecting.
+Experiments and utilities to reverse engineer stable diffusion model mechanics and their neural networks structure on a CPU laptop for ease of inspecting.

+## Alternatives to running SD on NVIDIA GPU
-* CPU instead of NVIDIA GPU kernels
+* Run Tensorflow on CPU
 * 8GB or less host memory instead of 8GB GPU VRAM

 ![xray](https://github.com/alicata/diffusion-xray/blob/main/model_architecture.png)